 About the Women in Prison Project

-Created in 1991, the CA’s Women in Prison Project (WIPP) works to create a criminal justice system that protects women’s rights and addresses women’s specific needs, ensures that prison conditions for women are as humane and just as possible, and treats people and their families with fairness, dignity and respect.
+Created in 1991, the CA’s Women in Prison Project (WIPP) works to reduce the use of incarceration for women, ensure that prison conditions for women are as humane and just as possible, and create a criminal justice system that treats women and all people with fairness, dignity and justice.

 WIPP’s work is guided by the principle that individuals directly affected by prison policies should be active participants and leaders in reform efforts.
 To this end, WIPP runs ReConnect, a leadership training program for formerly incarcerated women recently home from prison or jail, and offers a wide range of opportunities for program graduates and other formerly incarcerated women to become involved in the Project’s activities.

 WIPP also coordinates the Coalition for Women Prisoners, a statewide alliance of formerly incarcerated women and other advocates working to make the criminal justice system more responsive to the rights and needs of women and their families.
 In partnership with the Coalition, WIPP carries out a strategic program to advocate for key policy and legislative reforms.
 WIPP’s main policy campaigns center on advancing reproductive justice for incarcerated women and transforming the criminal justice system’s response to domestic violence survivors who act to protect themselves.